davide-casiraghi/davide-casiraghi.github.io/_guides/php_closure.md

 ##  Why to use them ?
 I use them when I find a monster function that I want to refactor.
   - I start grouping things that at the end should return a variable.
-  - And I make them an anonymous function.
+  - And, I make them an anonymous function.
   - Then if I need to use them in different functions I make them a function.